Klobuchar calls for independent review of murder case

-In calling for an “independent investigation and an independent review of the case,” Klobuchar yielded to increasing community pressure to re-open a case that interrupted her Democratic presidential primary run.
-Last month, The Associated Press published the results of a yearlong investigation that uncovered major flaws in the case, raising questions about whether the 16-year-old shooting suspect was wrongfully convicted.
+In calling for an “independent investigation and an independent review,” Klobuchar yielded to increasing community pressure to reopen a case that dogged her Democratic presidential primary run.
+A yearlong Associated Press investigation published last month uncovered major flaws in the 2002 case, raising questions as to whether the 16-year-old blamed in the little girl’s death may have been wrongfully convicted.

+Freeman — who in recent weeks has doubled down, saying his office believes the right man was convicted — issued a response Thursday that seemed to indicate he was satisfied with an internal review being carried out by his office.
+He said any new information about the case should be handed over.

-Edwards was killed by a stray bullet in 2002 while doing her homework at her dining room table.
-Burrell has served 17 years in prison for her murder, all the while insisting he is innocent.
+Edwards was killed by a stray bullet while doing her homework at her dining room table.
+Burrell has served 17 years in prison for her killing, all the while insisting he is innocent.

 The AP story was published while Klobuchar’s campaign was gaining steam.
-But she cancelled a rally in her home state two days before the Minnesota Democratic primary after dozens of protesters waved signs and chanted “Free Myon!”
+But she cancelled a rally in her home state two days before the Minnesota Democratic primary after around 100 protesters took over the stage, waving signs and chanting “Free Myon!”
 Less then 24 hours later, she ended her campaign and endorsed former Vice President Joe Biden.

 Burrell was convicted twice, once when Klobuchar was the chief prosecutor.
 After the verdict was reversed, he was convicted a second time under Freeman’s supervision.